phillipnunes/100-days-of-code/log.md

 ### Day 26: September 22 2018

 **Today's Progress**: Today I started to solve math problems with Javascript and also started a React Native App to learn this library.

+### Day 27: September 23 2018

+**Today's Progress**: Today I did another math challenge and started to play with React Native, but it is a bit complicated to configure your android environment.
+Anyways, it is working  :)